Policy

 After purchasing or hiring a bus, school councils must undertake the following actions before applying for accreditation to operate a bus service:

-• insure the vehicle with the Victorian Managed Insurance Agency (VMIA) – for more information about insurance refer to Insurance for Schools.
+- if the bus is school-owned, insure the vehicle with the Victorian Managed Insurance Agency (VMIA) – for more information about insurance refer to Insurance for Schools.

-Additionally, considering the use and maintenance of school buses is primarily the responsibility of the school principal, the school council should delegate authority for accreditation compliance to the school principal.
+Additionally, considering the use of school buses is primarily the responsibility of the school principal, the school council should delegate authority for accreditation compliance to the school principal.
 This can be achieved through a minuted action at a school council meeting, with bus safety added as a standing agenda item for discussion.

 Maintenance management systems and management information systems